jbccollins/fullstack-typescript/SETUP_README.md

 - Constant strings
  - UNDEFINED = 'undefined' (used in resolvers/user.ts)
  - Add a cli script in package.json that will automatically add absolute paths for you for both the server and the client
-    - yarn run create-abs-path --server --client @database database/*
+    - yarn run create-abs-path --server --client @server/database database/*
 - Move graphql stuff to it's own directory
     - Audit the absolute import situation for this stuff
 - Ensure that type-orm and sequelize can create timestampz Date() types for createdAt and updatedAt